DeVcB13d/Tracking-framework-with-SSL/README.md

 1. Our model : SSL + EfficientDetD0 + Deepsort with trained association model

 The ReID model was trained for a total of 54 epochs and had an accuraccy of 92.94% on the test data.
-The trained weights are saved in "tracker\deepsort\deep_sort\deep\checkpoint\ckpt_dev_1.t7"

 For running the model on test videos:
 1. Modify the dataset path in [deepsort.py](myLib/README.md)